TheBlewish/Web-LLM-Assistant-Llamacpp-Ollama/README.md

 Click the image above to watch a demonstration of the Web-LLM-Assistant Llama-cpp in action.

 ## Features
-- Local LLM usage via llama_cpp for reduced latency and better control
+- Local LLM usage via llama_cpp or ollama.
 - Web scraping of search results for full information for the LLM to utilise
 - Web searching using DuckDuckGo for privacy-focused searching for pages for scraping
 - Self-improving search mechanism that refines queries based on initial results